Jan 3, 2026

 Best for: Adults seeking medication management for ADHD, anxiety, or depression with objective diagnostic support.

-Limitation: Currently available only in Texas.
+Limitation: Currently available only to adults in Texas.

 Talkiatry